 FNCE393 - ASP POL DECIS BY CT BANK (Course Syllabus)

 This course aims provide the future global manager and financial analyst the knowledge on policies set by central banks, regulators and governments to reach the goals of price and financial stability as well as support of growth and employment.
 The core of the course connects between the formal and actual goals that central banks follow and the related economic analysis on which the goals and the policies are set.
 We will explain the economic rationale for the policy prescriptions to reach the goals and how these are implemented using institutional framework in the US, the European Central Bank (ECB), Israel and remarks on other countries.
 We use data, current events and events of the 2007-2012 financial crisis as a basis for discussion and assignments.
 All these are aimed at understanding how and why the Federal Reserve of the US (the Fed), The bank of Israel (BOI) and the European Central Bank (ECB) set their policies and how that is related to academic research on these issues.

 Prerequisites: FNCE100, FNCE 101 and STAT101 or STAT 102

-Other Information: Requirements; Final examinations (60%-passing grade is required); three out of four assignments done by teams of 3-4 students (30%); active participation in class discussion (10%)
+Other Information: Requirements; Final examinations (55%-passing grade is required); two out of three assignments (cases) done by teams of 3-4 students (20%); one group participation (10%); active participation in class discussion (15%)

 This is a Wharton Global Modular Course on finance in the Middle East and North Africa.
 Its objective is to bring students, academics and industry experts together to study financial markets, practice, and institutions in this region.